brainworkup/neuro2/WORKFLOW_FIXES_README_UPDATED.md

 4. **Missing `IQReportGeneratorR6.R` file**:
    - This R6 class file is mentioned in the error message but doesn't need to exist
-   - Better approach: Use the generic DomainProcessorR6 for all domains instead of domain-specific generators
+   - Better approach: Use the generic DomainProcessor for all domains instead of domain-specific generators

 ## How to Apply the Fixes